Aplus Framework Docs

 The Class must extend the Framework\Routing\RouteActions class and have the action method.

-The arguments are numbers separated by slashes after the method name.
+The arguments start with the dollar sign and then have numbers that are separated by slashes after the method name.

 The number of arguments starts at zero and can have custom order.
 These are the arguments that will go to the action class method.